Colloidal structure, energy extensivity and Monte Carlo sampling properties of improved short-range interaction models for surfactant-coated magnetic nanoparticles: Results

-The results also include the pair correlation function $g(r)$, shown in Figure~\ref{fig:gr_r} for mono (a) and polydisperse (b) systems in the zero field condition for the three models.
-As expected, the peak heights are proportional to the energy well depths, with Model 1 resulting in higher peaks and Model 3 in lower ones.
-The polydisperse systems present more dispersed peaks, as a result of the statistical variability of the nanoparticle diameters, making multiple separation distances available depending on the radii of the pairs.
+\textbf{Models 2 and 3 improve Monte Carlo sampling of the system.} Going into more detail of the colloidal structure, we look into the pair correlation function $g(r)$ (Figures \ref{fig:gr_mono} for mono and \ref{fig:gr_poli} polydisperse systems in the zero field condition).
+As expected, the peak heights are proportional to the energy well depths (Figure \ref{fig:u_vs_s}), with Models 1 and 2 resulting in higher peaks and Model 3 in lower ones.
+The polydisperse systems pair-correlation functions exhibit more dispersed peaks, as a result of the statistical variability of the nanoparticle diameters, making multiple separation distances available depending on the radii of particles in a pair.
+However, it is important to note that the number and position of these multiple peaks can be sensitive to fluctuations in the Monte Carlo simulations.

 The interaction between magnetic particles depends on their positions and orientations, as defined by their magnetic moment dipoles.
-Thus, we also computed the angular pair correlation function $g(r,\theta)$, shown as heatmaps in Figure~\ref{fig:gr_rt}.
-The horizontal axis ($\theta=0\degree$) in the heatmaps coincides with the $z$-axis of a coordinate system $xyz$.
-Brighter regions indicate a higher probability of encountering a pair of particles separated by a distance $r$ at an angle $\theta$ relative to the $z$-axis.
+Thus, we also computed the angular pair correlation function $g(r,\theta)$ (Figure~\ref{fig:gr_rt}).
+In direct correspondence to the radial pair correlation function $g(r)$ (Figure \ref{fig:gr_r}), brighter regions indicate a higher probability of encountering a pair of particles separated by a distance $r$ at an angle $\theta$ relative to the $z$-axis.
 The darker regions at the centers appear because $r$ is the distance between the centers of two particles, and the nanoparticles are hard spheres whose volumes do not overlap.
 The yellow ring between $r=5$ and $r=10$ for the monodisperse systems is associated with the first neighbor distance, bounded from below by the particle diameter.
-For polydisperse systems, the minimum distance between two particles' centers can vary significantly and, therefore, we no longer have such a characteristic first-neighbor-distance ring.
+For polydisperse systems, the minimum distance between two particles' centers can vary significantly therefore, we no longer have such a characteristic first-neighbor-distance ring.

-There is a prominent contrast in $g(r,\theta)$ when comparing the different models.
+There is a prominent contrast among $g(r,\theta)$ plots of different models.
 For both poly and monodisperse solutions, the heatmaps from Models 2 and 3 are significantly smoother than those from Model 1.
 The bright spots in Model 1 (Figures \ref{fig:gr_rt_model_1_monod} and \ref{fig:gr_rt_model_1_polid}) are the result of diverging attractive short-range interactions that trap pairs of nanoparticles in their interaction potential wells.
+This can also be seen in the tail of the $g(r)$ curves in Figure \ref{fig:gr_r}, although more discreetly due to the averaging over dipole orientations.